Open the console and select SSL/TLS Configuration to display the SSL/TLS certificates management interface. With it, you can:

 If you already have a private key and want to use it in Abyss Web Server, press Add in the Private Keys table.
 In the displayed dialog, choose a distinctive name for the key and enter it in the Name field.
 Set Action to Import and copy the private key text contents in the Key Contents text area.
 Note that a private key stored in a file using the PEM encoding can be opened with any text editor and its contents copied then pasted in Key Contents to import it.

 To obtain a certificate signed by a certification authority, press Generate in front of Certificate Signing Request.
 In the displayed dialog, choose a private key that the certificate will be based on.
 Next fill the listed fields with your information.
 Note that you must enter accurate information as most certification authorities will verify them before issuing the signed certificate.
+Keep the Secure Hash Algorithm to its default unless instructed by your certification authority to use a specific signature algorithm or need to interoperate with old clients which only understand SHA1 (deprecated as of 2015 and planned to be phased out by most browsers by 2016.)
 Press OK when you are done.
 The console will then display the CSR contents in a text area.
 Depending on your certification authority, you may have to send it, copy it in an online form, or put it in a text file and forward it to them.
 We strongly recommend that you check with your certification authority about the best way to provide them with the CSR.

 How to properly fill the Host name (Common Name) field?: The Host name (Common Name) must be filled with the name of the host which will use the certificate.
 If the host name is www.example.com, that field should contain www.example.com and not only example.com.